acccounttest/ChromeTabMouse-Chrome-Tab-Mouse/Cheatsheets.md

 <kbd>Left</kbd> and <kbd>right click</kbd> only on links (It absolutely require any extension that can copy the link(s) in the clipboard with <kbd>Control + c</kbd> preferably as default, even wrongly, redundant or deformed and altered values like hidden, missing, or not existent).
 If other prerequisite are really posing a problem like extensions, you can considerate this script can do all it alone.

 On links only, note a single left any time in Google will open a new in the foreground.
 ---
+Rights click is special, here are all its triggers.
+---
+Little parenthesis : Dark theme
+---
+The left key permit to do this :
+---
+Right + left
+---
+Left + right
+---
+Middle button
+---
+Circle of choices
+---
+The wheel and last advices
+---
+Principals extensions :
+___
+Eventual extensions :
+___
+A great extension while waiting final releases(chrome only)
+___
+Example of outdated extensions ideas
+___
+Licenses
+---

+On links only, note a single left any time in Google will open a new in the foreground.
+---